next-theme/theme-next-docs/source/docs/getting-started/installation.md

 $ git pull
 ```

-And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Data Files](/docs/getting-started/configuration.html) feature.
+And if you see any error message during update (something like **«Commit your changes or stash them before you can merge»**), recommended to learn [Alternate Theme Config](/docs/getting-started/configuration.html) feature.
 Howbeit, you can bypass update errors by `Commit`, `Stash` or `Discard` local changes.
 See [here](https://stackoverflow.com/a/15745424/5861495) how to do it.
 <!-- endtab -->

 <!-- tab cURL & Tar -->